scytail/Manageable/readme.md

 # Manageable

-A friendly, easy-to-use discord management bot that can be set up in a flash.
+A friendly, easy-to-use discord management bot.

 Created by Ben Schwabe, originally for a worldbuilding Discord server.
+Feature backlog can be found [here](https://trello.com/b/RgsfkGX1/manageable)

 # Command List
 Currently, Manageable has these commands: